 More advanced tutorials covering complex topics such as creating 3D Logo Animation, Working with Depth of Field, Designing a Broadcast Motion Graphics Opener and more are available in the training section of the Boris FX website.
 These videos are updated regularly to provide useful tips and tricks on the various aspects of the software.

 Navigating the Title Studio User Interface

 Applying the Title Studio Filter

-In this section we will introduce the four primary windows (Controls, Composite, Timeline and Project) used in Title Studio to create, animate, and preview effects.
-In addition, this section covers the Preferences window, which contains user interface settings, the Project window, which allows you to adjust project settings, and the various Style Palettes, which allow you to save and categorize styles for text, color, gradients, materials and extrusions for future use.
+In this section we will introduce the three primary windows (Controls, Composite, and Timeline) used in Title Studio to create, animate, and preview effects.
+In addition, this section covers the Preferences Panel, which contains user interface settings, the Project Panel, which allows you to adjust project settings, and the various tabs in the Style Palette, which allow you to apply, save and categorize styles for text, color, gradients, materials and extrusions for future use.

-The Controls window displays the animatable parameters for each track, organized into one or more tabs.
-The tabs available depend on which track is selected in the Project window, as all track have parameters that are specific to them.
-The Controls window allows you to adjust the values for each parameter and choose how to interpolate those values between keyframes.
+The Controls Window displays animatable parameters for each layer or element in the timeline, and is organized into multiple user selectable tabs.
+The visibility of these context-aware tabs is dependent on the element that is currently selected in the Timeline Window, as all elements in Title Studio have parameters that are specific to that type of shape or media element.
+The Controls Window allows you to adjust the values for each visible parameter over time and to choose how to interpolate those values between keyframes.

 Setting up Projects and Adjusting Preferences

 In this section, we will look at the various settings available in the Project Setting window, as well as the Preferences panel, which allow for detailed customization of both your project as well as the User Interface.
 NOTE: All tutorials and examples in this guide are based off of the default Title Studio layout and project settings.